seanp97/Flux/readme.md

 ## Hashing & Salt

 Flux has a built in hash class which hashes a string with salt.
 Salt in options should be changed.
+By default we are using SHA256.

 	class  Hasher  {